toyosibabayeju/agustogpt-ui/README.md

 ```

 **Auto Search Mode**:
-- Uses current year for `year_to_search`
+- Always uses current year (e.g., 2025) for `year_to_search`
 - Sends user's industry reports (comma-separated) in `industry_to_search` field

 **Tailored Search Mode**:
-- Uses selected year filter (or current year if not selected)
+- Uses selected year filter, or defaults to current year if not selected
 - If specific industry is selected: sends that in `industry_to_search`
 - If no specific industry selected: sends user's industry reports in `industry_to_search`